IPP 2 – Use and Disclosure

 - Timing – How soon is the threat likely to occur?
 Is the threat ongoing?

 - Nature of the harm – What is the level of perceived harm to the individual?
-What type of harm is likely to result (e.g. physical, mental, financial)?
+What type of harm is likely to result (for example, physical, mental, financial)?

-- Vulnerability – Considering the circumstances, how vulnerable might the affected individual be to the threat (e.g. is the victim a child?)
+- Vulnerability – Considering the circumstances, how vulnerable might the affected individual be to the threat (for example, is the victim a child?)

 These secondary factors may not be relevant in every case, but in some situations, may assist in making an assessment as to whether a threat is ‘serious’.
 Seriousness should be determined on a case by case basis, as the circumstances surrounding a threat will differ.